suragch/cyrillicconverter/.ai-context/04_PROJECT_PLAN.md

   - **User Instructions**: Build the app (`npm run build`) and preview it (`npm run preview`).
 In your browser's developer tools (Application tab), you should see the manifest loaded and the service worker registered and activated.

 - [ ] Step 8: Client-Side Database (IndexedDB) Setup
   - **Task**: Integrate a lightweight wrapper library for IndexedDB, such as `dexie.js`, to simplify database interactions.
-Define the database schema with two object stores: `userDictionary` and `communityDictionary`.
+Define the database schema with object stores that mirror the normalized backend structure: `cyrillicWords`, `traditionalConversions`, `abbreviations`, `expansions`, and a separate `userContributions` store.
   - **Files**:
     - `frontend/src/lib/db.ts`: Create a module to initialize and configure Dexie.
-Define the database version and the schema for the object stores.
+Define the database version and the schema for all object stores.
 This file will export a singleton `db` instance to be used throughout the application.
     - `frontend/package.json`: Add `dexie` as a dependency.
   - **Step Dependencies**: Step 5
   - **User Instructions**: After adding the dependency (`npm install dexie`), the application should still build and run correctly.
 Use the browser's developer tools to verify that an IndexedDB database with the correct name and object stores has been created.